How A Breach of Fiduciary Duty Impacts Business Owners, Members, and Shareholders

 How A Breach Of Fiduciary Duty Impacts Shareholder Disputes

-It is important to note that when a breach of fiduciary happens, the guilty party can be held liable for any damages incurred to the shareholder.
-When claiming that a fiduciary duty was breached, the wronged shareholder(s) will have to prove a few things, including that a duty existed between them and the company, and that the guilty party did not fulfill its duty.
-Additionally, the shareholder will have to prove that they incurred damage as a result of the breach of fiduciary duty.
-These must be established before a court will require the guilty party to fork over damages and compensation for losses.
+It is important to note that when a breach of fiduciary duty happens, the guilty party can be held liable for any damages incurred by the shareholder and the company, and can be forced to relinquish any profits and benefits they received stemming from their breached duty.
+When claiming that a fiduciary duty was breached, the wronged shareholder(s) will have to prove that a duty existed between them and the company, and that the guilty party breached the duty by its actions.
+Additionally, the shareholder

 If you were recently the victim of a breach of fiduciary duty, the experienced Chicago breach of fiduciary duty attorneys at King & Jones may be able to help.
 We have experience examining claims to help determine which parties in a dispute are guilty of breaching a fiduciary duty.
 If we determine a duty was breached, we can help you craft a civil case to seek damages and compensation.
 Give us a call today for a consultation at 312-372-4142.